jwilkinson1122/custom_addons/pod_administration_practitioner/README.rst

 Installation
 ============

-To install this module, go to 'Medical / Configuration / Settings' and inside 'Administration' activate 'Practitioner'.
+To install this module, go to 'Podiatry / Configuration / Settings' and inside 'Administration' activate 'Practitioner'.

 Usage
 =====

 #.
-Go to 'Medical / Configuration / Roles'
+Go to 'Podiatry / Configuration / Roles'
 #.
 Create a new role by providing a name and a description.
 #.
 Click 'Save'.
 #.
-Go to 'Medical / Administration / Practitioners'
+Go to 'Podiatry / Administration / Practitioners'
 #.
 Click 'Create' by providing a name.
 Choose whether if the practitioner is
    an internal employee (Internal Entity) or external employee (External Entity).
 Below this, you can choose the roles this practitioner has.